 Comparing solar panel brands is best done by looking at the product warranties and the panels’ efficiencies.
 Let's take a closer look at Grape Solar.

 Grape Solar offers several warranties for their solar panels.
 While specific warranties may vary based on products, customers can expect the following:

-While the DIY approach is appealing, we recommend you consider your choice carefully.
-Certified solar installers can handle all of these details for you and help you maintain your system over time.
+While the DIY approach may be appealing to some, we recommend you consider your choice carefully.
+Certified solar installers can handle all of these details for you, such as proper permits and help you maintain your system over time.